coverclock/com-diag-hazer/README.md

 other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.

+## Building

+These days most Linux distributions do not include the basic tools to build C and C++ software (despite having themselves been developed using them).

+    sudo apt-get install gcc
+    sudo apt-get install g++
+    sudo apt-get install make

+## Workflow

+For my own development workflow, I have also found it useful to install other packages that are often optional in various Linux/GNU distros.
+Your mileage may vary.

+    sudo apt-get install openssh-server
+    sudo apt-get install git
+    sudo apt-get install vim
+    sudo apt-get install screen

 ## bc

 If you want to use several of the post-processing scripts for the optional